 Prior to joining the PhD program, Lee worked in the Australian government for a number of years, including as an adviser in the Prime Minister's department and in the Australian embassy in Beijing.
 She also co-founded a language training company in China.
-Her background and experiences in culturally diverse settings prompted her current research interest in how organisations can best leverage multicultural employees as a resource to succeed in a globalised environment.
+Her experiences in multicultural settings prompted her current research interest in how organisations can best leverage cultural diversity within their workforce to succeed in today’s globalised environment.

 - Professor David C. Thomas (Simon Fraser University)